codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/quick-start-product-dashboard.md

 toc: true
 ---

-In the previous quick start, we created applications and assigned them to the product.
+In the previous quick start, we [created applications]({{site.baseurl}}/docs/gitops-quick-start/products/create-app-ui/) and assigned them to the same product.

 Let's explore the Product Dashboard to see how these come together.
-The dashboard offers a consolidated view of your product's applications in their environments, including release versions, dependencies, and integrated insights from Kubernetes, Git, and issue-tracking tools.
+The dashboard offers a consolidated view of your product's applications in their environments, including the application release versions, dependencies, and integrated insights from Kubernetes, Git, and issue-tracking tools.